Dates and Times

 Audition 3: Saturday, April 1st, 2:00 – 4:30 pm

-Audition 4 will be after the TPE Open House at The Madeira School, 8328 Georgetown Pike, McLean, VA.
+Auditions 4 and 5 will be at The Madeira School, 8328 Georgetown Pike, McLean, VA.

 Please prepare to be at the audition for the whole time.